Walt Longmire: Relationships

 Walt is a widower; Martha, his wife, died of cancer (in the books; in the TV series she was murdered in Denver, Colorado, while suffering from cancer).
 With Martha, he had a daughter, Cady, who is now an attorney in Philadelphia.
 In As the Crow Flies, Walt mentions that he dated Martha before he was drafted, and that their relationship resumed after he came home from the war.
 The two eloped and were married by a justice of the peace in Miles City, Montana, when her father refused to pay for a big church wedding.
 In the same book, Cady marries Philadelphia Police Officer Michael Moretti, the brother of Walt's undersheriff, Vic Moretti, on the Rez; Michael and she had been seeing each other since Kindness Goes Unpunished and engaged since The Dark Horse.
 In Any Other Name, Cady gives birth to a daughter, Lola Longmire Moretti.
 In The Western Star, it is revealed that Walt and Martha first got pregnant in 1972, but they lost the baby in a first-trimester miscarriage.

 Walt's closest friend and confidant is Henry Standing Bear.
-They have been friends since they were 12 years old, and both went to Vietnam (although Henry was a member of the United States Army Special Forces, while Walt was a Marine MP), where they were both highly decorated.
+They have been friends since they were 12 years old, and both served in Vietnam (although Henry was a member of the United States Army Special Forces, while Walt was a Marine MP), where they were both highly decorated.
 When Cady was born, Walt appointed Henry her godfather.

 After Cady is assaulted in Philadelphia, Vic (who was assisting the police in the investigation) and Walt have sex.
 In the aftermath, Walt mentions that he has had sex with only six women in his life.
 The two continue their relationship after returning to Durant; in A Serpent's Tooth, Walt learns from the doctor that Vic was pregnant, but lost the baby after being stabbed during the confrontation with Tomás Bidarte.
 As of Any Other Name, neither Walt nor Vic knows that the other is aware of the pregnancy, but in Dry Bones, Vic reveals that she knows Walt had been told.